-- 1. Insert the Rescue and Recovery disc into your CD or DVD drive. - 2.
+- 1. Insert the Rescue and Recovery startup disc into your CD or DVD drive. - 2.
 Restart your computer. - 3.
 After a short delay, the Rescue and Recovery workspace opens. - Note: If the Rescue and Recovery workspace fails to open, you might not have your startup device (CD drive or DVD drive) set correctly in your BIOS startup sequence.
-See "Setting a rescue device in the startup sequence" on page 46 for more information. - 4.
-In the Rescue and Recovery menu, click Restore your system. - 5.
+See "Setting a rescue device in the startup sequence" on page 45 for more information. - 4.
+If you have set a Master password, type your password when prompted. - 5.
+In the Rescue and Recovery menu, click Restore your system. - 6.
 Follow the instructions on the screen.
 Insert the appropriate Product Recovery disc when prompted. - Note: After restoring your hard disk to the original factory content, you might have to reinstall some software or drivers.
-See "Using the Rescue and Recovery workspace" on page 43 for details.
+See "Using the Rescue and Recovery workspace" on page 41 for details.